.

 • Masking tape to hold your fabric in place on the headstone.
 You don't want it slipping.

-• A good digital camera to take photos of your ancestors headstone in case your rubbing doesn't turn out as well as expected.
+• A good digital camera or your cell phone camera to take photos of your ancestors headstone in case your rubbing doesn't turn out as well as expected.

 The Best Technique For Headstone Rubbing